uchicago-library/ldr_metadatastorage/README.md

 ## Glossary

-- a collection is a group of collections and/or assets
+- a collection is a group of collections and/or byte streams
 - asset is a byte stream representing an intellectual unit whether in-whole or in-part
 - descriptive metadata represents one description of a collection
 - metadata is an abbreviation of descriptive metadata